tri-cods/install/sections/windows_terminal.md

 Windows:
 -----------
-In Windows, there are two terminal options: command prompt and anaconda prompt.
+In Windows, we will be using the command prompt.

 ## Command Prompt